oracle/weblogic-kubernetes-operator/site/name-changes.md

 Previously, kubernetes/create-domain-job.sh used kubernetes/create-domain-job-inputs.yaml as the input file if -i was not specified.
 This behavior has been changed.
 The customer must select a Kubernetes cluster wide unique id for the domain and set the domainUid property in the inputs file to that value.
 This means that the customer must always modify the inputs file.

-Also, we do not want the customer to have to change files in the weblogic operator's install directory.
+Also, we do not want the customer to have to change files in the operator's install directory.
 Because of this, the -i option MUST be specified when calling kubernetes/create-weblogic-operator.sh.
 The basic flow is:

 * pick a user projects directory, e.g. /scratch/my-user-projects
 * mkdir /scratch/my-user-projects